 - Determining which energy efficiency improvements will have the greatest impact on your comfort and energy bills can be confusing.

-- If you heat your home with electricity, our Energy Experts will conduct a free in-home energy evaluation to identify potential energy savings opportunities.
+- If you heat your home with electricity, a free in-home weatherization evaluation can help identify potential energy savings opportunities.
 You must be present for the evaluation, which takes about 90 minutes to complete.

-- At the end of the evaluation, you’ll receive a customized list of recommended efficiency improvements and information about PUD rebates and state or federal tax credits that may be available.
+- At the end of the evaluation, you’ll receive a customized list of recommended efficiency improvements and information about PUD rebates.

 Get More Than One Bid